-A specific "NanoScience degree" is not offered at UCF and undergraduate students are encouraged to enroll in a traditional discipline such as Chemistry, Physics, Biology etc. If you wish to pursue a masters or doctorate in their chosen field, they may work with a faculty member within the NanoScience Technology Center or with one of our joint of affiliate faculty members in a partnering college on a nano-related project.
+Graduate students can also pursue a master’s or doctorate in their chosen field, working with a faculty member within the NanoScience Technology Center or with one of our joint or affiliate faculty members in a partnering college on a nano-related project.
 The degree awarded is that of a traditional discipline, with a focus in NanoScience technology.
-The University of Central Florida has several academic departments that offer degrees with nano-related courses.

 These departments and courses can be found by following the links below.